 In order to construct and subsequently test an "Image Classifier", three data sets are required, that do not build on each other or are connected in any other way.

 The training set is used to train the data.
-For some classifiers all data is stored, for others parameters are influenced.
+For some classifiers all data is stored, for others parameters are estimated.

-The Validation Set is needed to determine the hyperparameters.
-For example, in the k-NN approach, these are the variable k.
-To determine the hyperparameters, there are two approaches, the "grid layout" and the "random layout".
+The Validation Set is used to tune the hyperparameters, since we do not want to fine tune on the test set to prevent information spillover.
+For example, in the k-NN approach, we search for a suitable value of parameter k.
+To determine these hyperparameters, there are multiple approaches, as e.g. grid search, random search, bayesian optimization based approaches or evoluationary approaches, etc. , but in this lecture we focused on grid search and random search.

 The test set is subsequently used to measure the performance of the algorithm.
 The result of the classification is compared with the real values and thus the accuracy is determined by contrasting the correctly classified values with the wrong ones.

+The purpose of the evaluation is to measure the effectiveness of a certain model, hence, we want to estimate how well our model performs on new unseen data.
 If the tasks are executed on the same sets this can lead to problems.
-Especially with classifiers that store the complete training set, such as "Nearest Neighbour", excellent results would be achieved all the time, although later image recognition outside the test environment may not be possible at all.
+Decision trees or perceptrons on linear separable data can achieve 100% accuracy on the training data, while we have no real estimate of how well they would work on unseen data.

 How do nearest neighbour and linear classifiers work?

-The basis for these simple "classifiers" is the decomposition of the image into a vector.
-The individual pixel values are transferred into a high-dimensional image vector according to index and colour.
+The basis for these simple classifiers is the representation of the image as a vector.
+The individual pixel values are transferred into a high-dimensional vector according to index and colour.
+Hence, we map images to points in a high dimensional space.

-The nearest neighbour classifier uses this image vector and compares it with the other image vectors.
-If now a test image is to be estimated with the classifier, this is also transferred into a vector and the geometrically nearest neighbour to this from the NN-C is calculated.
-The class of this neighbour is then used for the test image.
+The nearest neighbour classifier uses this high dimensional representation to calculate the distance from a new given sample to all training samples.
+We can use various metrics, such as the Euclidean metric, the manhattan metric or other minkowski metrics for the distance calculation.
+To speedup this distance calculation process, various data structures such as, e.g. KD-Trees have been proposed.
+A new point is then classified by a weighted voting of the k closest (regarding the calculated distances) points of the training samples.
+Most of the times these weights are chosen uniformly or as the reciprocal of the distance to give more value to the votes of closer points.
+An advantage of k-NN is the fast training phase, since only the training data has to be stored.
+Major disadvantages arise when large datasets are used for training, since all training data has to be stored and the inference process might be slow.

 The linear classifier is based on the formula:

 W x + b = f